lfrestrepog/if-docs/docs/reference/errors.md

 Errors of the `ConfigValidationError` are used when part of the config data provided to a plugin is invalid or missing.

-For example the `Divide` plugin throws a `ConfigValidationError` when it receives a denominator equal to zero.
+For example, the `Divide` plugin throws a `ConfigValidationError` when it receives a denominator equal to zero.

 The message should name the config element that was invalid and describe the reason why.
 For example: